Askeran17/footbrazil/README.md

 Fork the repository:

-1. You have to log in/sign up to GitHub.
+1. You have to log in/register on GitHub.
 2. Go to the repository for this project [FootBrazil](https://github.com/Askeran17/footbrazil).
 3. Click the "Fork" button in the top right corner.